NEWS! (latest on top)

 We would be very pleased to hear from anyone who knows of the location of any Cooke clocks, or any of the other products made by the company – please email us on email@example.com

-A clock dealer in the South of England has a very attractive regulator clock by T. Cooke & Sons for sale.
-Click below to see photos of the clock and here to visit the dealer’s website.
-This clock was sold from the Cooke’s London address, 31 Southampton Street, Strand, London.
+A clock dealer in the South of England had a very attractive regulator clock by T. Cooke & Sons.
+This clock was originally sold from the Cooke’s London address – 31 Southampton Street, Strand, London.
 This was only operational for the few years between late 1862 and 1869.
-(May 2016)

 Turret clocks.
 Click the thumbnails below for a larger view of some of the turret clocks made by the company.